What is Google Ads’ Quality Score?

-WordStream simplifies the keyword grouping process with tools that suggest segments based on a relevance algorithm, then do the sorting for you with the click of a button.
+WordStream simplifies the keyword grouping process with Quality Score tools that suggest segments based on a relevance algorithm, then do the sorting for you with the click of a button.
 Finding and sorting 20 closely related keywords in a database of thousands could take hours in a spreadsheet, but takes just seconds in WordStream.

-Clearly, the quality and effectiveness of your AdWords ads is important.
+Clearly, the quality and effectiveness of your ads is important.
 Likewise, you need a system for creating ads that won’t eat up all your time.

 WordStream can help here too, with ad text tools that help you determine which keywords to include in your ad groups.

 Using the right keywords in your ads not only improves your rankings, it catches the eyes of potential customers to increase CTR.
 This, in turn, further improves your Quality Score—so you continue to get more exposure at a lower cost.
-Need help improve your Quality Score?
-Inquire about our AdWords Services and read our PPC and SEO Management tips on our blog.

 Need help improving your Quality Score?
 Get a free, instant account audit with tips on how to increase your Quality Score and save money: Try the Google Ads Performance Grader.